Dynamic Pricing and Matching for Two-Sided Queues: Introduction

 \subsubsection{Dynamic Pricing for Queues.}

-Dynamic pricing is a common mechanism for increasing revenue.
-First we discuss the literature involving dynamic pricing in the context of single sided queue and later also present some papers involving two sided queues.

-\cite{pricinglow1974} is one of the earlier works studying dynamic pricing in a single sided queue.
+First we discuss the literature involving dynamic pricing in the context of single-sided queues and then review those involving two-sided queues. \cite{pricinglow1974} is one of the earlier works studying dynamic pricing in a single sided queue.
 The paper considered price dependent customer arrivals with a finite buffer; the rewards include the payment by customers and holding costs incurred by the operator.
 Monotonicity of the optimal pricing policy is showed.
 It was later extended to infinite buffer capacity in \cite{low1974optimal}. \cite{pricinginqueuing2001} considered a queuing model with customers who are sensitive to both waiting time and price.
 They presented structural properties on optimal pricing decisions and monotonicity of optimal bias function.
 In the context of network services like call centers, \cite{Tsitsiklis2000congestion} considered a system with finite total resource.
 They consider different types of price dependent customers arrivals which requests for a fraction of the resource.
-The objective is to find a pricing policy to maximize the revenue.
-They show multiple structural properties like concavity of value function and monotonicity of optimal policy.

-\cite{kim2017value} considers a single server queuing system and studies the benefit of dynamic pricing over static pricing.
-They consider that the customers are delay sensitive and consider similar objective as ours, which is to maximize the revenue.
-They present asymptotically optimal dynamic pricing policy and a two-price policy and also provide the rate of convergence of these policies.
-The main distinction of \cite{kim2017value} with our paper is that they consider a single server queue, whereas we consider a network of two-sided queues where matching decisions are required.
+The objective is to find a pricing policy to maximize revenue.
+They show multiple structural properties like concavity of value function and monotonicity of optimal policy. \cite{kim2017value} considers a single server queuing system and studies the benefit of dynamic pricing over static pricing.
+They assume that the customers are delay sensitive and consider a revenue maximization objective.
+They present a static pricing policy and a two-price policy, and also provide the rate of convergence of these policies.
+Our two-price policy considered in Section~\ref{sec:two-price} is motivated by the results from \cite{kim2017value}.
+The method of \cite{kim2017value} involves applying the Taylor series expansion to the revenue function and then bounding the expected steady-state queue length.
+The main distinction of \cite{kim2017value} with our paper is that they consider a single server queue, whereas we consider a network of two-sided queues with matching decisions.
+It is non-trivial to generalize the method presented in \cite{kim2017value} to a two-sided queueing network, as an exact analysis of the steady-state distribution is intractable due to the complex interaction among different queues.
+In addition, unlike the single server setting in \cite{kim2017value}, matching decisions play a critical role in our model and cannot be decoupled from the pricing decisions.
+Aside from establishing asymptotic rates with large arrival rates, we also complement the result in \cite{kim2017value} by showing the advantage of two-price pricing (when combined with appropriate matching policies) for large network sizes.